Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Is there same-day luggage forwarding on the Nakasendo?

-Yes, there is but (only) between Magome and Tsumago.
-The service is provided by the Tourism Offices of the two postal towns.
-You must drop off your luggage between 0830h and 1130h and collect it between 1300h and 1700h.
-Drop-off/collection points are the Tourism Offices of either town.
+• Between Magome and Tsumago, a service is provided by the Tourism Offices of the two postal towns.
+You must drop off your luggage between 08:30 and 11:30 and collect it between 13:00 and 17:00.
+The drop-off/collection points are the Tourism Offices of either town.
 The service costs JPY1,000 per bag.

 magome tourist office